Period pain is common. Most women have it at some point in their lives.

 Referral to a specialist

-If you still have period pain after 3 months of treatment, your GP may refer you to a specialist for more tests.
-This is usually a gynaecologist.
+If your period pain does not get better after 3 months of treatment, your GP may refer you to a women's health specialist (gynaecologist).

 A gynaecologist may carry out: